 Pure RBC aplasia manifests with a normocytic anemia but normal white blood cell and platelet counts.
 Reticulocytes are decreased.

 The bone marrow reveals normal cellularity with a maturation arrest at the proerythroblast stage.
 In parvovirus B19 infection, giant pronormoblasts may be present.
-If possible, a marrow burst forming units-erythroid (BFU-E) assay should be obtained to differentiate autoimmune causes of pure red cell aplasia from primary bone marrow disorders such as myelodysplastic syndrome Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular bone marrow, and a high risk... read more (1 Diagnosis reference Acquired pure red blood cell aplasia is a disorder of erythroid precursors that results in an isolated normocytic anemia.
+If possible, a marrow burst forming units-erythroid (BFU-E) assay should be obtained to differentiate autoimmune causes of pure red cell aplasia from primary bone marrow disorders such as myelodysplastic syndrome Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of clonal hematopoietic stem cell disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular... read more (1 Diagnosis reference Acquired pure red blood cell aplasia is a disorder of erythroid precursors that results in an isolated normocytic anemia.
 White blood cells and platelets are not affected.
 Symptoms result from... read more ).

 Chest CT is indicated to evaluate for thymoma in the absence of another identified cause.